samcole8/tellmewhen/README.md

 If new tells are added, the container must be rebuilt.

+## Troubleshooting

+If the container isn't pushing notifications, you can perform the following steps to troubleshoot:

+1) Check you have tells in the [tells] configuration file.
+2) With Python installed on the Docker host, run tell.py to test your [settings] services: `python3 /path/to/tell.py test`.
+3) Check your cron expression is correct.

 ## Planned features

 Aside from SMS integration via an API such as Twilio, I plan to add: